Step by step guide

 This is the simplest and easiest way to embed an OpenVidu Meet room into your application.
 It's a perfect fit if your frontend is a web application, and you don't need any custom elements in the video meeting UI: the polished UI of OpenVidu Meet will be displayed in its own browser tab.

 Just link to the room URL from any element in your frontend.
-For example, with a simple <a>
+For example, with a simple <a> tag:

 Info

 You can customize the room by simply appending query parameters to the room URL.
-For example, you can redirect back to your application after the user leaves the room by appending this query param: https://{{ your-room-url }}&leave-redirect-url=https://myapp.com
+For example, you can redirect back to your application after a participant leaves the meeting by appending this query param: https://{{ your-room-url }}&leave-redirect-url=https://myapp.com

 See Passing attributes to a direct link for more information.